PizzaPichael/computergrafik_kuer/README.txt

 - adding the three instruments as combined meshes to the scene as to make sure, that no matter where the isntrument is clicked on, it is selected
 - setup and use a raycaster
 - setting up an audioloader and audiolistener

-##Disclaimer2:
-The important files for the project are inside the ch5_ex4 folder.
-I only tried to rename it at the end of the project and got an error that I was to afraid to fix, as I didn't want it to cause more problems and make the project not work anymore.
-The FromThreeBook folder and files are the ones used in the last exercise.

 ##Model Sources:
 Piano: https://www.cgtrader.com/free-3d-models/furniture/other/realistic-custom-grand-piano last accessed 24.01.2025